la2050/archive/_projects/2016/larb-usc-publishing-institute-and-workshop.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/6409369455741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Too long the world of publishing has been inaccessible to the majority of people in the country.
-The LARB/USC Publishing Workshop will change that by raising funds to provide access to top-flight, innovative, hands-on experience & networking for people whatever their background or means.
-The Workshop is designed to diversify the pipeline, to recruit people & give them access to the tools & to the people they need to know to take their place in & help create the publishing industry of the future.
+  The LARB/USC Publishing Workshop will give Angelenos unprecedented access to the world of publishing, from traditional books & magazines to e-publications, apps, games, multimedia and new platforms.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   USC is our main partner.
 Providing fellowships are Black Mountain Institute,